-With A-levels in Product Design, Electronics, and Computer Science (AAC), I’m now completing an accelerated Maths A-level while working 30 hours a week to gain hands-on industry experience.
+With A-levels in Product Design, Electronics, and Computer Science (AAC), I spent the year running up to the start of my apprenticeship completing an accelerated Maths A-level alongside 30 hours of industry work per week to build real hands-on experience from the ground up.

-My expertise spans 3D printing, CAD design, electronics integration, and product development; skills I’ve been refining since receiving my first 3D printer at age 15.
-I’ve designed models that have generated over 15,000 downloads online, won awards for my work in Product Design, and continue to push the boundaries of what’s possible at the intersection of design and engineering.
+My expertise spans CAD design, electronics, software, and manufacturing, skills I’ve been refining since receiving my first 3D printer at age 15.
+I’ve designed models that have generated over 25,000 downloads online, won awards for my work in Product Design, and continue to push the boundaries of what’s possible at the intersection of design and engineering.

 3D printing has been a central part of my life since receiving my first printer, a Creality Ender 3 Pro, for my 15th birthday.
 That basic machine opened a world of possibilities and sparked a journey of continuous learning and improvement.
 I love the creative freedom that 3D printing provides: the ability to think of anything and have the skills to design and create it from nothing.